WINKgroup/winkit-ios/README.md

 }

 ```
+**Notice that you don't need to call any method to bind the view controller and the presenter, everything is automatically done by the framework!** 🎉🎉🎉

 HomePresenter and HomeViewController are two different files.
 You can use the file template to create quickly this structure 😉.